Adopt a Family for the Holidays

 Delivery and any concerns should be coordinated with the Department staff worker.

 What happens if I realize I am unable to participate after being matched?
 We would need to know this as soon as possible.

 News of being adopted for the holiday brings tremendous relief from many stresses experienced by families, and

 efforts to locate another donor would be very important.

 Your generosity during the holiday season is greatly appreciated!

-To participate or to learn more, contact Sherri Chromik at the Department for Children, Youth and Families by email at email@example.com; by phone at (518) 447-5659; or you can download a printable donor form and brochure here [PDF].
-(This form should be used whether you want to adopt a family or to send in a check in support of the program.)
+To participate or to learn more, contact Kaitlyn Rice at the Department for Children, Youth and Families by email at firstname.lastname@example.org; by phone at (518) 447-5659; or you can Donor Registration Form and printable fact sheet.
+(The form should be used whether you want to adopt a family or send in a monetary donation.)